 Zeena is a frequent speaker at conferences, workshops and other events around the world.

-Feldman, Z., 2020, (In preparation) Reckoning with Social Media: Disconnection in the Age of the Techlash.
+Feldman, Z., 2021, (Accepted/In press) Reckoning with Social Media: Disconnection in the Age of the Techlash.
 Chia, A., Jorge, A. & Karppi, T. (eds.).
-Rowman & Littlefield Research output: Chapter in Book/Report/Conference proceeding - Chapter
+Rowman & Littlefield Research output: Chapter in Book/Report/Conference proceeding › Chapter › peer-review